Formularies (Drug Lists)

 A formulary, or drug list, is a list of drugs covered by your Medicare Part D plan benefit.
 A drug list may also be referred to as a covered medications list (CML), a preferred drug list (PDL), a select drug list or a formulary.
 These drugs are dispensed through participating pharmacies to covered members.
 Drug lists may differ between Medicare prescription drug plans.

 To view a plan's complete formulary or drug list (PDF), go to View plans and pricing, enter your ZIP code and select one of the AARP® MedicareRx Plans insured through UnitedHealthcare.
-The drug list may change during the plan year.
+Note: The Formulary may change at any time.
+You will receive notice when necessary.
 Additions or deletions made to drug lists will be posted along with the effective date in the 60-day formulary change notice section below.
 For complete formulary information, look up prescription drugs.

 You may view and print any of the forms.
 Note: Adobe® Reader® software is required to download these documents.
 It’s free and easy.
 Download Adobe Reader